Chinazor100/Data-analyst-Chinazor/README.md

 - `README.md` – Overview of the repository and objectives

 ---
+All screenshots and analysis visuals are included in the attached portfolio document.

 This project is a reflection of my learning journey and technical growth in cloud data analytics.
 I have worked hands-on with real datasets, applied AWS best practices, and developed a deeper understanding of how cloud tools support data-driven decisions.